Germany Holidays: Explore Iconic Rhineland’s & Rheingau’s Vineyards

 The Rheingau region is just 20 minutes away from Wiesbaden, the capital of the German state of Hesse.
 Wiesbaden was a prominent global spa town in the 19th century, and is still famous for its restorative waters, wide range of cultural activities, and prime location.

 A 10-minute drive north will bring you to the heart of the countryside.
-Ride the Neroberg funicular railway to the top of an 800-foot hill, where you can walk a nature trail that skirts alongside a gilded Russian church.
+Ride the Neroberg funicular railway to the top of an 800-foot hill, from where you can hike along a nature trail that skirts alongside a gilded Russian church.

 Known as part of a UNESCO World Heritage site region, it consists of picturesque hillsides, castle ruins and vast vineyard villages and towns.